pablogsal/a_star_algorithm/README.md

 <img src="./doc/sample.png">
 </p>

+The first diagram represents where each point came from.
+Starting in the E ( standing for ENDING POINT) we backtrack each arrow untill we reach the S ( standing for STARTING POINT).
+This path is the shortest path.
+And you know what?

+**This is also true for every point in the diagram!!!**

+The arcane forces of A* make that if you start in a visited point and backtrack using the arrows you will get the shortest path.

+The second diagram is the cost to reach each point from the START (S).

 # Can you EXPLAIN the algorithm?

 Yeah!
 The idea of the A* algorithm is that starting from the start point we visit the points that are cheaper to visit.
 The cost of visiting a neighbor point depends on how costly is to go from the current point to a neighbor.
 So we check for all the points what is the neighbor that is cheaper to visit and we visit it.